ayonli/better-sqlite-pool/README.md

 **Acquires a connection from the pool.**

-The only argument pass to the callback of `Promise.then()` is the database connection retrieved.
+The only argument passed to the callback of `Promise.then()` is the database connection acquired.

 ### `pool.close()`

 **Closes all connections in the pool.**

-## Issues
+## Potential Issues

 ### `node-gyp` error